KQM-git/TCL/docs/evidence/equipment/weapons.md

 For an AoE ability, damage instances dealt by the ability, including damage dealt by reactions Overload, Swirl and Superconduct caused by the ability, are put in a list.
 Then the game applies the following logic to all elements of the list one by one:

 * if no_crit then
-* add crit_stack
+* add CRIT_stack
-* add crit_stack_CD
+* add CRIT_stack_CD
-* if no_crit and crit_stack_CD=true then
+* if no_crit and CRIT_stack_CD=true then
 * do nothing
-* else remove crit_stack
+* else remove CRIT_stack

 Stacks can be gained when the character equipped with the Royal weapon is off-field.

 **Evidence:**

-1. Sucrose's quick N1-N2 gaining 1 stack instead of 2 and multiple evidence of an AoE ability gaining no more than 1 stack when it non-crits multiple times.
+1. Sucrose's quick N1-N2 gaining 1 stack instead of 2 and multiple evidence of an AoE ability gaining no more than 1 stack when it non-CRITs multiple times.
    [YouTube video](https://youtu.be/PrXV4em0ssc)
-2. After a single-target ability crits and causes a Swirl, the number of stacks is reset to 1 instead of 0 implying that damage from a Swirl is taken into account and is considered as non-crit.
+2. After a single-target ability CRITs and causes a Swirl, the number of stacks is reset to 1 instead of 0 implying that damage from a Swirl is taken into account and is considered as non-CRIT.
    [YouTube video](https://youtu.be/mTEGm35iLmI)
 3. Superconduct and Swirl chain reactions
    [YouTube video](https://youtu.be/hWfeeU6b9tM)